-The above mentioned social media outlets are not the only ones available.
+The social media outlets just mentioned are not the only ones available.
 Depending on who your target audience is, you can also investigate the use of Tumblr, LinkedIn (professional), Vine, Google+, MySpace or blogs.
-The important thing to remember is that using social media is only one component of a successful outreach campaign.
+It is important to remember is that using social media is only one component of a successful outreach campaign.
 This can be effective in increasing awareness and engaging your community, because it allows you to create a lot of "buzz" around your efforts.
 However, using social media is only as successful as you make it.
-It should be used consistently and frequently so that people remember your efforts and achievements.
+It should be used consistently and frequently so people remember your efforts and achievements.